klavins/LeanW26/md/src/Introduction/Lean.md

-A Tour of Lean 4
+A Tour of L∃∀N 4
 ===

+L∃∀N is a programming language and proof assistant.

+It is an implementation of the *Calculus of Inductive Constructions*, a type theoretic foundation for mathematics.

+You can use it to
+- state almost any mathematical definition or theorem
+- write formal proofs of your theorems
+- check that your proofs are correct

+While L∃∀N will not prove all of your theorems for you, it does provide an increasing amount of automation making it easier than ever to use a proof assistant.

-Installing Lean
+Installing L∃∀N
 ===

-The easiest way to install Lean is to follow the quickstart guide at
+The easiest way to install L∃∀N is to follow the quickstart guide at
 - [Lean Quickstart](https://lean-lang.org/lean4/doc/quickstart.html)

 You will need first install VS Code: